Skip to main content

 O Levels

-✅ Easier to specialize early (sciences, commerce, or arts).
+✅ Easier to specialize early (focus on sciences, commerce, arts).

 ✅ Clear path to A Levels.